Toric Foliated Minimal Model Program: Foliated MMP

 \begin{lemma} Let $\mF$ be a toric foliation with canonical singularities on a $\mQ$-factorial toric variety $X$.
 Let $R$ be a $K_\mF$-negative extremal ray.
-Then there is a contraction corresponding to $R$ that belongs to one of the following types: \begin{enumerate} \item fibre type contractions, \item divisorial contractions, \item small contractions. \end{enumerate} Suppose furthermore that $\mF$ has non-dicritical singularities, then after a contraction of type ($1$) or ($2$), the resulting foliation will still have non-dicritical singularities. \end{lemma}
+Then there is a contraction corresponding to $R$ that belongs to one of the following types: \begin{enumerate} \item fibre type contractions, \item divisorial contractions, \item small contractions. \end{enumerate} By the previous theorem, $\mF$ has non-dicritical singularities.
+After a contraction of type ($1$) or ($2$), the resulting foliation will still have non-dicritical singularities. \end{lemma}

 \begin{proof} The proof is similar to \cite[Lemma 10.8]{Spi20}.
 We only need to show the resulting foliation is non-dicritical.